Sentinel Peak

 Hiking up the road

-Sentinel Peak centre right
+Sentinel Peak ahead

-On the flats heading to the drainage on the left.
+On the flats heading to the drainage on the left

-The drainage
+The ascent drainage

 Going up the drainage